HomereAMK/FeralPigeonGenomics/README.md

 _Number of LOCI with No data for ALL_: **245,537**

-## Filtering of Bad Samples
+### Filtering of Bad Samples

-## Here we create some auxiliary files.
+Here we create some auxiliary files.

-### Here we manually create a list containing SAMPLES to be excluded.
+#### We manually create a list containing SAMPLES to be excluded.
 Please notice that the 10 BAD GBS SAMPLES and 6 BLANKS are highlighted in the Coverage HeatMap:

 ```
 ~/data/Pigeons/FPGP/FPGP--Analyses/FPGP--Lists/FPGP--BadSamples--Article--Ultra.list (10 GBS SAMPLES / 6 BLANKS)